PQSB/blog-robotica-servicio-25-26/p6/README_P6.md

 #### POSE ESTIMATION:
 When the robot detects an AprilTag in the image, the **calculate_robot_pose** function calculates the estimated pose of the robot.
 The function requires the following parameters:
-- tag location in the world reference system.
+- AprilTag location in the world reference system.
-- tag corners coordinates in pixel coordinates.
+- AprilTag corners coordinates in pixel coordinates.
 - K.
 - distortion coefficients.
-- tag corners coordinates in the tag reference system.
+- AprilTag corners coordinates in the tag reference system.

 To do this, the method is formulated as a sequence of coordinate‑frame transformations.
 The goal is to get: